gebes/discord_permissions/README.md

-A simple library, for calculating the Discord permissions by the permissions code.
+A simple library, for mapping the Discord permissions to an object only with the permissions code.

 ## Usage